 Students have the opportunity to participate in two productions every year.
 The first is our December Showcase of Plays.
 This longtime SFS tradition “showcases” student-written and student-directed plays, giving students the opportunity to create their own artistic visions, collaborate with their peers, and share their work with the school and the larger community.
-Plays for the Showcase are generally written in the Playwriting elective course led by Jane B. Jones, Director of Education at the nationally renowned Actors Theatre of Louisville.
+Plays for the Showcase are generally written in the Playwriting elective course led by Janelle-Renee Dunn, Learning and Creative Engagement Associate at the nationally renowned Actors Theatre of Louisville.

 Our second production of the year alternates between a contemporary comedy or drama and a musical.
-In 2017, we staged 1984 and were nominated for a National Youth Arts Award for the production, and in 2018, we are producing the musical Little Shop of Horrors.
+In 2017, we staged 1984, in 2018, we produced the musical the Little Shop of Horrors, and in 2019, we performed a site-specific theatrical adaption of the works of Edgar Allan Poe titled Fancy Me Mad — all three were nominated for a National Youth Arts Award.
+This year we will be producing the musical Chicago.

 A final opportunity for students is the yearly English-Speaking Union’s Shakespeare Competition.
 Interested students memorize a monologue and compete at the school level, with one winner moving on to the regional level with a chance to advance to state and national competition.

 High School Improv